Cabo de Santo Agostinho is a city located in the state of Pernambuco, Brazil, known for its beautiful beaches, natural landscapes and rich history.

 The façades are protected by municipal law, but most are uncharacterised.

-More than two hundred years after the settlement of Sto Agostinho was elevated to the rank of parish, the town of Cabo de Sto Agostinho was created by the charter of 27 July 1811 and the Royal Provision of 15 February 1812, sent to the then governor of the province, General Caetano Pinto de Miranda Montenegro.
+More than two hundred years after the settlement of Sto Agostinho was elevated to the status of a parish, the town of Cabo de Sto Agostinho was created by the charter of 27 July 1811 and the Royal Provision of 15 February 1812, sent to the then governor of the province, General Caetano Pinto de Miranda Montenegro.

 Its installation, however, took place on 18 February 1812, by the ombudsman and corregidor-general of the Recife District, Dr Clemente Ferreira de França.

-Later, with the creation of new mills, Cabo came to represent the economic power of the Province of Pernambuco, a time when sugar cane represented the country’s growth force.
+Later, with the creation of new sugar mills, Cabo came to represent the economic power of the Province of Pernambuco, a time when sugar cane represented the country’s growth force.